fossabot/Generative_fashion_eeg/README.md

 ### Start the application ###

+- 1. Optional preparation:
--1. decativate any other base, then
+• decativate any other base
+• then cd to your venv

 0. source ../venv/bin/activate
 1. cd to flask-server folder